simrb/cms3/readme.md

 	# tar -xvf others.tar

-Notice, all of files of the system created that will be stored in directory `others`, such as the `others/upload/*`, `cfg.php`, `access.php`. e.g. just backup the others dir is enough.
+Notice, all of files of the system created that will be stored in directory `others` such as the `others/upload/*`, `cfg.php`, `access.php`. e.g. just backup the others dir is enough.